Iman998/persian-llm-leaderboard/README.md

 │   # metrics: list of metric names to compute
 │   # evaluator: path to the evaluator class
 │   # prompt_template: default prompt for the dataset
-├── scripts
+│   # use_reference: pass reference text to judge prompts (default true) ├── scripts
 │   └── run_eval.py               # Evaluation script
 ├── evaluators